ekromhout/midPointComplexDemoKubernetes.old/README.md

 # Documentation
 Please see [Dockerized midPoint](https://spaces.at.internet2.edu/display/MID/Dockerized+midPoint) wiki page.

-This is a work in progress.
-For its current status please see [Status of the work](https://spaces.at.internet2.edu/display/MID/Status+of+the+work).
+This is a work in progress, suitable for testing.
+For details on the project, see [Status of the work](https://spaces.at.internet2.edu/display/MID/Status+of+the+work).